 The Engineering Department is responsible for providing professional engineering services as requested by city administration.
-Responsibility for the oversight of this department is assigned to Gary E. Beck, Jr., Building Inspector.

 Technical services performed include: